-WASHINGTON—Seven academic fellowships and special stipend awardees have been named by Resources for the Future to conduct environmental and energy research during the coming year.
+WASHINGTON—Six academic fellowships and special stipend awardees have been named by Resources for the Future (RFF) to conduct environmental and energy research during the coming year.
 The awards, which provide stipends and program support for the recipients, are selected through a competitive process and are funded by special gifts to the RFF endowment.
-For more information about these programs, see the RFF Fellowships and Internships page.
+For more information about these programs, see Fellowships and Internships.

 Gilbert F. White Postdoctoral Fellowships

 Per Fredriksson, professor of economics at the University of Louisville, will pursue empirical research on environmental federalism.

 Peter Maniloff, a PhD student in environmental science at Duke University, is completing his dissertation on volatility and environmental policy, with a focus on ethanol and oil price shocks, price containment in greenhouse gas cap-and-trade, and environmental liability.

 Nicole Ngo, a PhD student in sustainable development at Columbia University, is completing her research on air pollution and health in New York City and Nairobi.